vincentauger/sierra-php-sdk/README.md

 # Sierra SDK for PHP

-A modern PHP SDK for the Sierra ILS API platform, built for maintainability and clarity using [Saloon](https://docs.saloon.dev) for HTTP integration and [Laravel Data](https://spatie.be/docs/laravel-data) for data transfer objects (DTOs).
+A modern PHP SDK for the Sierra ILS API platform, built for maintainability and clarity using [Saloon](https://docs.saloon.dev) for HTTP integration.

 > **Current Status:** Focused on the **Bibliographic API (Bib API)**.
 Designed for future expansion to other Sierra endpoints.